Super women and console wars: what awaits us in 2020

 These conversations were somewhat overshadowed by the breakthrough of Billy Elish.

 The 17-year-old American singer-songwriter has received nominations for all major prizes - including Song of the Year, Record of the Year, Album of the Year, and Best New Artist.

 In 2020, she will go on her first world tour of 42 concerts on three continents.

 Prepare your payment cards: in 2020, both Sony and Microsoft will release new game consoles.

 Sony's PS5 and Microsoft's Xbox Project Scarlett are due out later this year and promise to take video games to the next level, especially in terms of graphics.

 Both products are still shrouded in mystery, although game industry insiders speculate that consoles will cost about $ 500.

-Microsoft is trying to overcome Sony's dominance: as of October 2019, Sony has sold more than 100 million PS4 units worldwide, more than double the sales of its equivalent Microsoft product, the Xbox One (43 million), according to consulting firm VG Chartz.
+Microsoft is trying to fight Sony's dominance: As of October 2019, Sony has sold over 100 million PS4 units worldwide, more than double sales of Microsoft's equivalent Xbox One product (43 million), according to consultancy VG Chartz.

 stdClass Object ([term_id] => 1492 [name] => world [taxonomy] => post_tag [slug] => mir)мир